flyingmachine/brave-clojure-web/content/functional-programming.md

-The core concepts you'll learn include: what pure functions are and why they're useful; how to work with immutable data structures and why they're superior to their mutable cousins; how disentangling data and functions gives you more power and flexibility, and why it's powerful to program to a small set of data abstractions.
+The core concepts you'll learn include: what pure functions are and why they're useful; how to work with immutable data structures and why they're superior to their mutable cousins; how disentangling data and functions gives you more power and flexibility; and why it's powerful to program to a small set of data abstractions.
 The result of shoving all this knowledge into your brain matter is that you'll have an entirely new approach to problem solving!